Skip to content

 What does a plasterer do?

 Plasterers apply finishes to walls and ceilings — internal plasterboard skim, hard plaster onto blockwork, render onto exterior walls, repair patches, and decorative cornicing.
-The work splits broadly into three skills: skimming (a smooth thin plaster finish, ready for paint), float-and-set (full plaster system on bare blockwork), and rendering (exterior masonry finish).
-Each requires different mixes, tools, and techniques.
+Plastering and skimming work splits broadly into three skills: skimming (a smooth, thin plaster finish ready for paint), float-and-set (a full plaster system on bare blockwork), and rendering (an exterior masonry finish).
+Each requires different mixes, tools, and techniques, so it pays to describe your job clearly when you post it — a skim over sound plasterboard is a very different scope to hacking off and replastering a damp wall.

-Most Irish domestic work is internal: skim coat over old textured ceilings, repair patches after electrical or plumbing work, full skim of a new build extension, or replastering after damp remediation.
+Most Irish domestic plastering is internal: a skim coat over old textured ceilings, repair patches after electrical or plumbing work, a full skim of a new-build extension, or replastering after damp remediation.
 Exterior render is typically only redone when extensive cracking, blow-out, or damp ingress requires intervention.
 A skilled plasterer leaves walls flat and ceilings without high spots; a rushed job leaves shadows that catch every wall light.
-The quality of the finish coat is what matters most for paint to lay nicely.
+The quality of the finish coat is what matters most for paint to lay nicely — so before hiring, insist on an itemised quote that spells out prep, number of coats, and drying times, and check your plasterer is insured for work in your home.

 Common plasterer services